wtsi-hgi/irobot/README.md

 ## Configuration

-The `irobot.conf` configuration is not copied into the image and ought to be bind mounted at runtime.
+The `irobot.conf` configuration is not copied into the image and ought to be bind mounted at runtime, into `USER`'s home directory.
 This allows you to make configuration changes without rebuilding.
 An example configuration can be found in `irobot.conf.sample`.

 ### Precache Policy